demisto/content/Packs/Core/Playbooks/playbook-Cloud_IAM_User_Access_Investigation_README.md

 Investigate and respond to Cortex XSIAM alerts where a Cloud IAM user`s access key is used suspiciously to access the cloud environment.
-The following alerts are supported for AWS, Azure, and GCP environments.
+The following alerts are supported for AWS, Azure, and GCP environments:
 Penetration testing tool attempt
 Penetration testing tool activity
 Suspicious API call from a Tor exit node